-As we approach the season of bountiful food with Thanksgiving coming up, let’s take the time to celebrate the fall season’s produce.
+Let’s take the time to celebrate the seasonal produce.
 Click here for a guide to seasonal produce.
 From Brussels sprouts to broccoli to cauliflower to pumpkin to mushrooms, the culinary possibilities are endless with the colorful array of vegetables and fruits that are available this time of year.

 Mushroom Ravioli in Creamy Cauliflower Sauce